martinmaguire89/milestone-project-3/README.md

 ## UX
 ### Who is the target audience?
-*	This website is for people who are big fight fans from around the world and all different organisation of MMA.
+*	This website is for people who are big fight fans from around the world of all different organisation of MMA.
+It also appeals to fans of boxing, wrestling, judo, or even taekwondo.
+It It’s designed for people who want to express an opinion about which fighters the feel have ruled over there sports for decades.

 ### How does this attract our target audience?
-The Websit
+* The name of the site is pound for pound.
+Pound for pound is a ranking used in combat sports.
+As these fighters do not compete directly, judging the best fighter pound for pound is subjective, and ratings vary.
+They may be based on a range of criteria including to determine who would win if all those ranked were the same size.
+This site would bring all these fighters together for fans to look at there stats and bio to put there case for there favourite fighter being the best ever.
+Using the large picture attract the fan straight away with 5 of the most recognisable fighters in MMA.
+The colours used in the website are similar to the colour of the octagon used in MMA which will stir up notions of the fighters n the octagon.

 ## User Stories
-*	As a user, I want the initial page to be eye catching.
+*	As a user, I want the initial page to be eye catching
 *	As a user, I want it to be easy to navigate.
 *	As a user, I want to have an easy way to get further information on fighters and what makes them so special.
+* As a User, I want to be met with a visually appealing and easy to read layout of cards sections for each fighter.
+*	As a User, I want to be able to register/sign-up to add my own fighter to the website for other people to see and read about.
+* As a User, I want to be able to edit my own fighter and delete if I no longer wish to shcase my desired fighter.

 ## Wireframe
 * Link to my [balsamiq wireframe](https://github.com/martinmaguire89/milestone-project-3/blob/master/milestone%20project-3.pdf)